NEL-Projects/nebula-cam-renamer/README.md

 ## How to use this tool

-Ensure python 3.13+ and uv are installed on your system then:
+Ensure you have WSL, python 3.13+ and uv installed on your system then:

 Connect *only one camera* then:
 ```
-python rename_camera NEWCAMERANAMEHERE
+python rename_camera.py NEWCAMERANAMEHERE
 ```

 `NEWCAMERANAMEHERE` should only have characters in A-Z or 0-9